The Boston Post: Boston Post Cane tradition

 In 1909, under the ownership of Edwin Grozier, The Boston Post engaged in its most famous publicity stunt.
 The paper had 700 ornate, ebony-shafted, gold-capped canes made and contacted the selectmen in Maine, Massachusetts, New Hampshire, and Rhode Island towns.
 The Boston Post Canes were given to the selectmen with the request that the canes be presented in a ceremony to the town's oldest living man.
 The custom was expanded to include a community's oldest women in 1930.
 More than 500 towns in New England still carry on the Boston Post Cane tradition with the original canes they were awarded in 1909.

-Boston Post Media Group

-A group called The Boston Post Media Group acquired the domain name thebostonpost.com and has a news website at that address.
-The URL is registered in Mongolia and it is unclear if there is any link to the previous Boston-based newspaper.

 Usage

 According to H. W. Fowler, the first recorded instance of the term O. K. was made in the Boston Morning Post of 1839.